CivicActions/civicactions.com/src/content/home.md

 - {
     title: 'DITAP Training',
     image: './government-services-images/ditap.jpg',
-    text: 'We offer education services to support the development of leaders in the Federal acquisition community.',
+    text: 'We offer digital services education to support the development of leaders in the Federal acquisition community.',
     link: '/education-services',
   }

 ---
-We focus on outcomes and help organizations accomplish their missions through:
+We focus on outcomes and help organizations serve people better through:
 * Agile approaches and human-centered design
 * Culture of openness, learning, and collaboration
 * Modern technologies and continuous improvement